silicon-vlsi/neumann/README.md

 # Project Neumann
-This project is a first step towards building RISC-V based SoC for embedded/IoT applications.
-Project Neumann is based on the [PULPino] core from the [PULP] platform with an 12-bit SAR ADC, internal clock and other analog and digital peripherals to build complete embedded solutions.
+Project Neumann is a RISC-V based microcontroller system using the [PULPino] core from the [PULP] platform with an 12-bit SAR ADC, internal clock and other analog and digital peripherals to build complete embedded solutions.

 # Resources
 - [PULP]: Joint effort between ETH Zurich and U. of Bologna for effcient architectures for Ultra Low Power application.